ESR-LSRI/2023_NoahL/dailyLogbook.md

 A practically complete chart with all the data on iButtons.
 Added a dir called ESR-LSRI with my program and data. [programs](https://github.com/ESR-LSRI/2023_NoahL/tree/main/ESR_LSRI)

 ### Next Steps
-Think about how I am going to handle all these csv's in a single program.
+Think about how I am going to handle all these csv's in a [single program].

 ### Questions
 N/a

+[single program]: # (what are your questions here? what is the task, or tasks, that are implicit in the work handle?)